Raising a Husband

-Raising a Husband was an Australian television game show which aired in 1957 to 1958.
+Raising a Husband is an Australian television game show which aired in 1957 to 1958.
 Information on this series is extremely scarce.
 Hosted by Alwyn Kurts, it commenced as a 3XY radio show, and was later shown on television on station GTV-9 in Melbourne, and was produced by Crawford Productions.
 Crawford also produced several other 1950s Australian television series, including the game show Wedding Day, comedy series Take That, and children's series Peters Club.